- Best Cold Hardy Succulents

 Small and extremely easy to care for, the Rosularia platyphylla succulent does best when left alone to grow.
 It is susceptible to rot if the soil is particularly wet, so when planted outside, the soil should be well-draining and of a sandy mix.
 While quite slow-growing, it spreads quickly, forming dense rosettes of lush green leaves measuring up to an inch in diameter.
 Its flowers grow on upward stems and are often white or ivory-yellow in color.

 Stemless and growing in a dense rosette formation, the Lace Aloe or Torch Plant produces dark green leaves with white margins and teeth.
 At 12 inches tall, this cute succulent blooms with delicate orangey-red flowers in the fall.
 It’s a very easy plant to take care of, and while it is hardy down to an impressive 5°F, it’s advisable to keep it at warmer temperatures during the winter.

-Thats’s our list of the top cold hardy, frost resistant succulents!
+That’s our list of the top cold hardy, frost-resistant succulents!
 Want to browse more?
 Mountain Crest Gardens has an extensive, dedicated hardy succulents section!